velvia/links/README.md

 ## Big Data Processing

+* [Summingbird](https://github.com/twitter/summingbird) - For any dataset that can be aggregated using a monoid, promises to unify Storm, Hadoop, and in the future, Akka and Spark with a single DSL.
+Also has a neat library of monoids built in.
+* [Storehaus](https://github.com/twitter/storehaus) - Twitter's key-value wrapper around Redis, MySql, and other stores.
+Has a neat merge() functionality for aggregation of values, lists, etc.

 * [ScalaXY](https://github.com/ochafik/Scalaxy) - collection of macros for performant for loops, extension methods etc
 * [Unboxing, Runtime Specialization](http://pchiusano.blogspot.com/2013/07/runtime-specialization-unboxing-and.html?utm_source=twitterfeed&utm_medium=twitter&m=1) - a cool post on how to do really fast aggregations using unboxed integers
 * [Archery](http://making.meetup.com/post/64387936554/archery-an-immutable-r-tree-for-scala) - immutable R-tree library for fast geo/XY searches